-IP:Port is your AWS instance public IP, and the port is 9797.
+IP:Port is your Server’s IP address, and the port is 9797.

 collateral_output_index, enter the information you got from the

-You can check the status by running this command in SSH:
+energid to start the server, and wait for it to sync.
+You can check the status by running this command on the server:

 energi-cli mnsync status

-Go to your local Energi wallet, and on the Masternodes tab, right click your masternode and select “Start Alias”
+Within your local Energi wallet, in the masternodes tab, right click your masternode and select “Start Alias”.